Post-mortem examinations

 Will a post-mortem delay the funeral?

 Not usually.
-The Coroner and pathologist understand the desire on the part of the family to deal with matters expeditiously, particularly in cases where the religious or cultural beliefs of the family require a funeral to be held within a particular time period.
+The Coroner and pathologist understand the family's wish to deal with matters promptly, particularly in cases where religious or cultural beliefs require a funeral to be held within a particular time period.

 However there are some cases where a slight delay occurs.
 In such cases an explanation will be given to the family together with an estimate of how long the delay will be.